Thompson-Okanagan Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 59.1%.
-It grew of 0.8 percentage points from November and increased by 2.0 percentage points from same month last year.
+• The local employment rate stands at 60.7%.
+It showed decline of 0.5 percentage points from October and showed growth by 1.1 percentage points from same month last year.

-• Local unemployment rate reached 5.8%.
-It rose by 0.5 percentage points month-over-month, and showed growth by 0.8 percentage points year-over-year.
+• Local unemployment rate reached 6.1%.
+It fell by 0.4 percentage points month-over-month, and rose by 0.6 percentage points year-over-year.

 Employment Trends